warroyo/argocd-attach-service/README.md

 ## How it works

 ArgoCD currently runs centralized in the supervisor cluster.
 When deploying workload clusters by default these clusters are not registered back to ArgoCD.
-This supervsior service handles that by introducing a controller that watches for clusters being created that have the label `argocd-attach.field.vmware.com`.
+This supervsior service handles that by introducing a controller that watches for clusters being created that have the label `argocd-attach`.
 When a cluster is detected it will generate a secret that matches the ArgoCD secret spec for a cluster and use the contents of the kubeconfig for that cluster to generate that secret.
 This secret is managed with the cluster's lifecycle so it will also be cleaned up if a clusteris deleted.

 ## Install